pmuens/awesome-serverless/README.md

 - [Microsoft’s Visual Studio tackles serverless computing](http://www.infoworld.com/article/3195794/development-tools/microsofts-visual-studio-tackles-serverless-computing-mac-dev.html) - How Visual Studio will integrate more with serverless workflows and use-cases.
 - [The Multi-Provider future of serverless applications](https://serverless.com/blog/multi-provider-serverless-video/) - Post about the talk on multi-provider future for serverless application development.
 - [Serverless v1.13.0](https://serverless.com/blog/serverless-v1.13.0/) - Announcement blog post for Serverless Framework v1.13.0.
+- [Using the DynamoDB document client streams from Lambda](https://medium.com/@Prestomation/using-the-dynamodb-document-client-with-dynamodb-streams-from-aws-lambda-6957b6c81112) - How to use the DynamoDB document client via streams from AWS Lambda.

 ## Screencasts